-In 2021, we launched our Legal Operations Roundtable Series, hosted by Stephanie Hamon, Head of Legal Operations Consulting.
-The series of discussions looks at practical issues affecting GCs and in-house counsel, providing useful tips and tools to help them become strategic business partners, the opportunity to network with their peers and share their experiences.
+If you are keen to get practical answers to issues affecting GCs and in-house counsel, you should attend Our Legal Operations Roundtable Series, hosted by Stephanie Hamon, Head of Legal Operations Consulting.
+These discussions we provide useful tips and tools to help you become strategic business partners, as well as the opportunity to network with your peers and share your experiences.

 Legal project management

 In the face of unprecedented financial and budgetary challenges, GCs are under pressure to deliver greater control, predictability, accountability, and responsiveness from their external legal service providers.

 Document and contract automation is one of, if not, the most accessible of the digital transformation capabilities on the market for any GC and in-house team.

 If you ask five in-house lawyers what knowledge management is, you are likely to get five different answers.

 When considering the approach to managing legal work streams – namely the day-to-day performance of legal work – it can be difficult to know where to start.

 GCs and in-house teams often ask the question, ‘How do I evidence my legal department’s value to the business and not be seen purely as a cost centre?’

 In-house legal teams are expected to manage complex business and legal challenges and risks in an increasingly volatile and uncertain environment, never more so than during the pandemic.